robtweed/qewd/docker-server-iris-ce-aws/README.md

 - I've not been able to discover a way to monitor its output log
 - To shut down the QEWD Process, you'll need to use the QEWD Monitor application

+# Changing the IRIS and QEWD Monitor Passwords

+If you remember, we changed the password to *secret123*.
+You'll probably want to change this again to something more secure.
+If you do, you'll need to change the password used by your QEWD application when it connects to the IRIS Callin interface.
+This is specified in the */configuration/config.json* file, eg the one for the *qewd-example* application looks like this:

+        {
+          "qewd": {
+            "poolSize": 2,
+            "port": 8080,
+            "database": {
+              "type": "dbx",
+              "params": {
+                "database": "IRIS",
+                "path": "/ISC/dur/mgr",
+                "username": "_SYSTEM",
+                "password": "secret123",  <=== PASSWORD IS HERE
+                "namespace": "USER"
+              }
+            }
+          }
+        }

+So, if you change your IRIS password, make sure you change your QEWD application *config.json* files accordingly and restart the QEWD process with *npm start*.

+While you're at it, you should also change your QEWD Monitor password to something more secure.
+This is also specified in the *config.json* file

+        {
+          "qewd": {
+            "poolSize": 2,
+            "managementPassword": "myNewPassword",    <=== QEWD MONITOR PASSWORD IS HERE "port": 8080,
+            "database": {
+              "type": "dbx",
+              "params": {
+                "database": "IRIS",
+                "path": "/ISC/dur/mgr",
+                "username": "_SYSTEM",
+                "password": "secret123",
+                "namespace": "USER"
+              }
+            }
+          }
+        }